vistadataproject/vistadataproject.github.io/index.md

 <br>

-*The figure summarizes this evolution from __thousands of unique, inconsistent, insecure, unidirectional code-based legacy interfaces__ to that of a __single, web-standard, secure, server-side, symmetric (bidirectional), service-based model-driven interface__.*
+*The figure summarizes this evolution from __thousands of unique, inconsistent, insecure, unidirectional code-based legacy interfaces__ to that of a __single, standard, secure, server-side, symmetric (bidirectional) model-driven service interface__.*

 <br><br>